The pandemic continues to cause unprecedented disruption across industries worldwide.

 Due to an aging population and increasing incidences of chronic diseases, governments of developed countries have been making efforts to reduce healthcare costs by promoting the production of generics.
 Whereas, in developing countries, affordability and accessibility are some of the primary issues faced by the healthcare industry.
 To address these problems, governments and other regulatory bodies have been encouraging manufacturers to introduce effective generic drugs.
 However, despite the rapid patent expiry of branded drugs, there has been a shortage of generics.
 This situation is currently being rectified by various initiatives taken by hospitals, institutions and other organizations across the globe.
 For instance, in 2018, a coalition of seven hospitals and three philanthropies in the US announced that they would be addressing drug shortages and the high cost of essential medications by launching a generic drug company, named Civica Rx.
 The company is producing 14 short-supply, FDA-approved drugs that have been available in the market since the beginning of 2019.
 Other than this, in 2018, the United States Food and Drug Administration (USFDA) created policies to make the process of market entry and generic approval more efficient.
 It issued guidance documents for the development of both hard-to-copy drug categories and specific complex drugs.
-Owing to the aforementioned factors, IMARC Group expects the global generic drug market to grow moderately during the next five years.
+Looking forward, IMARC Group expects the global generic drugs market to exhibit moderate growth during the next five years.

 Breakup by Therapy Area: